cfjedimaster/IdleFleet/readme.md

 ### Changelog

+* 5/15/2024: You can now lose ships in random events.
 * 3/4/2024: Added offline support via service worker.
 VERY unsure about this.
 * 3/4/2024: Organized files a bit.
 * 3/3/2024: Manifest/favicons added.